-California has some of the strongest protections for employees in the country, including with respect to discrimination.
-Under the California Fair Employment and Housing Act, or FEHA, it was already unlawful for employers to discriminate against employees for race, but the definition of race did not include protected hairstyles.
+California has some of the strongest protections in the country, including with respect to discrimination.
+Under the California Fair Employment and Housing Act, or FEHA, it was already unlawful for employers to discriminate for race, but the definition of race did not include protected hairstyles.

 In 2019, Governor Newsom signed a bill into law that added “protective hairstyles” to FEHA’s definition of race.
 Under SB 188, also known as the Creating a Respectful and Open World for Natural Hair or CROWN Act, the term “protective hairstyles” includes but is not limited to “braids, locks and twists.”
 This bill became law on Jan.
 1, 2020.
 Though a couple of other states subsequently enacted similar legislation, California was the first state to pass such a law.